 A native of Somerville, N.J., Allen graduated with a bachelor's degree from the University of New Haven in 2003.
 He was a four-year letterwinner at quarterback for the Chargers.

-He and his wife, Kristin, and daughter, Makayla, reside in the Newark area.
+He and his wife, Kristin, daughter, Makayla, and son, Austin (born June 15, 2015), reside in the Newark area.

 |Other Position:||Special Teams Coordinator/Tight Ends Coach|